Skip to main content

 • Moderate forward premium/discount

-• Practical middle ground — enough time for most FX moves to develop
+• Practical middle ground — enough time for a macro move to develop

 • Largest forward premium/discount

-• Use higher margin (lower leverage) — EUR/USD can move 2-5% in a month
+• Use higher margin (lower leverage) — EUR/USD can move 5–10% over a year

-If you are unsure which tenor to use, the 1-week tenor offers a practical middle ground.
-It gives enough time for most FX moves to develop while keeping the forward premium manageable and the feedback loop relatively quick.
+If you are unsure which tenor to use, the 1-month tenor offers a practical middle ground.
+It aligns with standard corporate hedging cycles, gives enough time for FX moves to develop, and keeps the forward premium manageable.

 How Maturity Dates Work